 Grapes are so deeply ingrained in history that in fact, there’s a whole field of study dedicated to it: viticulture.2 One of the earliest pieces of evidence of grape cultivation is a 9,000-year-old wine residue (with a combination of rice and honey) found in pottery shards located in a village in central China.
 In Iran, acidic deposits from 7,400-year-old grape jars have been recovered.3

 Alongside humanity’s love for grapes is their love for dogs.
-Ever since these friendly animals were domesticated, people have been feeding their pets scraps of various foods, including grapes.4 In recent years, however, you may have heard that these grapes can be toxic for dogs.
+Ever since these friendly animals were domesticated, people have been feeding their pets scraps of various foods, including grapes.4 In recent years, however, you may have heard that grapes can be toxic for dogs.
 Yet, there’s evidence that it doesn’t cause problems as well.
-So which side of the fence should you pick?
+So which side of the fence should you be on?

 Can Dogs Have Grapes?